pablisch/CV/README.md

 I am a Full Stack Developer and pillow fighting gold medalist excited to find a great opportunity to consoldate my programming skills, expand my knowledge and bring obvious benefit in my new role.
 I enjoy all aspects of full stack development but am especially keen to focus on debeloping my front end skills.

-Before training in software development at the excellent Makers Academy, I was privileged to be working in primary schools in a variety of both exciting and exceptional roles such as being a Forest School leader and planting a woodland from nothing in a open field, developing a tech and maker driven STEM lab and sending a Raspberry Pi computer into near space sending live photos and flight telemetry as it went soaring towards the International Space Station.
-Before teaching I was a bespoke furniture designer and craftsperson following one thread of my lifelong love of making and creativity.
+Before training in software development at the excellent Makers Academy, I was privileged to be working in primary schools in a variety of both exciting and exceptional roles such as being a Forest School leader and planting a woodland from nothing in a open field, developing a tech and maker driven STEM lab and sending a Raspberry Pi computer into near space sending live photos and flight telemetry as it went soaring towards the International Space Station. while teaching I also worked for the most excellent Raspberry Pi Foundation writing educational resources and prior to all that I was a bespoke furniture designer and craftsperson following one thread of my lifelong love of making and creativity.

 I see software development as an extension of my love of making and am excited by the endless possibilities of code, the problem solving and rapid development.
 As a primary school teacher I spent a few years as a specialist computing teacher where I introduced children to an exciting new world of possibilities such as creating robots using Raspberry Pis, micro:bits and Hummingbirds, but this also opened the door to myself, seeing the world as a digital creator rather than simply a digital user.